Republic of Ragusa: Decline of the Republic

 The fate of Ragusa was linked to that of the Ottoman Empire.
 Ragusa and Venice lent technical assistance to the Ottoman–Mameluke–Zamorin alliance that the Portuguese defeated in the Battle of Diu in the Indian Ocean (1509).

 On 6 April 1667, a devastating earthquake struck and killed around 2,000 citizens, and up to 1,000 in the rest of the republic, including many patricians and the Rector (knez) Šišmundo Gundulić.
 The earthquake also leveled most of the city's public buildings, leaving only the outer walls intact.
 Buildings in the Gothic and Renaissance styles – palaces, churches and monasteries – were destroyed.
 Of the city's major public buildings, only the Sponza Palace and the front part of the Rector's Palace at Luža Square survived.
 Gradually the city was rebuilt in the more modest Baroque style.
 With great effort, Ragusa recovered a bit but still remained a shadow of the former Republic.

-In 1677 Marin Caboga (1630–1692) and Nikola Bunić (ca. 1635–1678) arrived in Constantinople in an attempt to avert an imminent threat to Ragusa: Kara-Mustafa's pretensions for the annexation of Ragusa to the Ottoman Empire.
+In 1677 Marin Caboga (1630–1692) and Nikola Bunić (c.
+1635–1678) arrived in Constantinople in an attempt to avert an imminent threat to Ragusa: Kara-Mustafa's pretensions for the annexation of Ragusa to the Ottoman Empire.
 The Grand-Vizier, struck with the capacity Marin showed in the arts of persuasion and acquainted with his resources in active life, resolved to deprive his country of so able a diplomat, and on 13 December he was imprisoned, where he was to remain for several years.
 In 1683, Kara-Mustafa was killed in the attacks on Vienna, and Marin was soon free to return to Ragusa.